SocketCluster/ac-broker/README.md

 **Note**

 The *query functions* are **not** regular functions.
-Query functions are executed remotely (on the *scBroker* server), therefore, you cannot access variables from the outer parent scope while inside them.
+Query functions are executed remotely (on the *agBroker* server), therefore, you cannot access variables from the outer parent scope while inside them.

 To pass data from the current process to use inside your query functions, you